sigristarisa/zupan-assignment/README.md

 Numbers are delibrately with monospace fonts, which has equal spacing between characters.
 This keeps the length of the numbers even when listed in a table, eliminating crooked alignment.

+## Requirement Rundown
+### Responsive design
+<h4>Desktop / Big Screen</h4>
+The table and its data are able to see in one glance.</br>

+<h4>Tablet / Mobile</h4>
+The table's length expands and able to scroll horizontally.
+The right side of the table has a blurr effect to indicate that there are more contents to be shown.</br>
+The search bar also shifts under the title to minimize the crowdness in the header.

+### Dark / Light Design
+The "Light/Dark" switch button is located on the top right corner.
+Once clicked, the entire interface toggles gradually to its respected mode.

+### Format Data
+To format the given data (dates, numbers, currency) to human-readable, functions are created accordingly.
+These functions are found in ``src/helpers/formatters.js``.

+### Pagination
+Once scrolled down to the bottom of the table, users can click to move back/next to change pages.
+The current page number is also visible.

+### Sorting
+When hovering each header, the font weight changes to bold to indicate that these elements are clickable.
+Once clicked, the font weight remains bold and switch to italic, showing which current header is active.</br>
+Each header has its own "sorting icons" – "ascendant" when top icon is active, and "descendant" when bottom icon is active.
+These icons might not point out directly what they are, but in order to maintain the clean, simple interface, I went for this design assuming users would learn quickly enough.</br>
+Header states rotate in the order of: "descendant" => "ascendant" => "none" .

+### Filter
+To keep the interface organized, the filter system has its own window by clicking the filter icon located on the right.
+Date, amount and price are able to filter, with dates input and amount/price inputs and slider.</br>
+Although string input is required in the filter, this would be more suitable as a search bar since users will be searching for specific keywords.
+The search bar is next to the filter button for faster access.

+## Improvement
+- User research is heavily needed to implement what the users need.
+This step can determine how the order of the table data should be, how the interface/layout should be etc. The design I came up is all among assumption what the users "might" want to have, hence this design might not be the best solution.
+- It will be more user-friendly when the blurr effect for smaller screen would clear out once the user reach to the end of the table.